glyph/Fritter/docs/persistence.rst

 the "load context" for this registry.
 We'll get to that a little later, but this first step doesn't need it yet.

-Next, we'll make a simple Reminder class, which just holds a bit of text to remind us about.
+Next, we'll make a Reminder class, which just holds a bit of text to remind us about.

 .. literalinclude:: json_basic_reminder.py
    :start-after: reminder-class